 - Ensure enough volunteers in each area; moves volunteers to where they are needed

 - Rotates through all areas to ensure everyone on Outreach Team is satisified in their role

 We’re so excited that you are keen to volunteer at SWITCH.
 The first step to becoming at SWITCH volunteer is to attend a General Orientation, where you will learn all about our history and values, what a typical shift looks like, and the various roles that you can participate in.
 General Orientation dates are published under the “Upcoming Orientations” tab and a space can be reserved by emailing the Volunteer Coordinator.

 Additional paperwork requirements include:

-- Completing a volunteer contracting and confidentiality agreement (done at orientation)
+- Volunteer contract and confidentiality agreement (completed at orientation)

-- Completing criminal record and vulnerable sector check (form distributed at orientation)
+- Criminal record and vulnerable sector check (form distributed at orientation)

-- Printing a confirmation of enrollment from the online self-service area of your post-secondary institution.
+- Confirmation of enrollment (printable from the online self-service area of your post-secondary institution)

 If you are a student in health sciences or social work and are interested in joining the Clinical Team, additional requirements include: